 • Andrew Newton - PhD (2009) 'The location of early medieval churches in Northumbria: conversion to a Christian landscape in northern England'

-We undertake consultancy and projects in the field of historic landscapes.
-My colleagues and I work particularly on practical projects and applications of historic landscape and seascape characterisation.
+We undertake consultancy and applied research projects in the field of historic landscapes.
+My colleagues and I work particularly on applications of historic landscape and seascape characterisation.
 Examples include the Tyne and Wear HLC, the Irish Sea HSC and the North Sea (East Yorkshire to Norfolk) HSC

 I normally lead these modules: